 Before you decide to 3D print (or even design your model), you should know the basic guidelines for your printing material of choice.
 You can find specific information about the required wall thickness for each material in our material design guides.

-Creating a hollow model
+2. Create a hollow model

 Each 3D modeling software works differently, so hollowing a 3D model is easier in some programs than in others.
-Let’s take a look at some examples (from free software):

-Escape holes
+3. Escape holes

 Now the questions remain how many escape holes a print needs and how big they need to be.
 And once again there is no universal answer to this: it all depends on the 3D printing material and the size of your print.